stashapp/stash/ui/v2.5/src/docs/en/Configuration.md

 _a useful [link](https://regex101.com/) to experiment with regexps_

+## Scraping User Agent string

+Some websites require a legitimate User-Agent string when receiving requests, or they will be rejected.
+If entered, this string will be applied as the `User-Agent` header value in http scrape requests.

 ## Authentication

 By default, stash is not configured with any sort of password protection.
 To enable password protection, both `Username` and `Password` must be populated.
 Note that when entering a new username and password where none was set previously, the system will immediately request these credentials to log you in.